 Essentially hotels offer a place to stay in a given location, and everyone needs that right?
 Which means a hotel’s target audience is almost everyone right?
 Wrong and wrong.
 Ok, so maybe you already know that your target audience isn’t everyone per se, but truly how specific is the audience you’re targeting?
 How detailed is your guest profile?
 Do you even know what your guest personas are?

 Let us help raise your awareness of why your marketing and sales tactics might not be working, or working as well as desired.

 One of the biggest reasons is typically a lack of a defined guest persona.
 So let’s get into the details of the what, where, when, why, and how’s of creating and utilizing a guest persona for hotels.

-A Defined Guest Persona Gives Direction to Your Marketing and Sales Efforts
+Defined Guest Personas Give Direction to Your Marketing and Sales Efforts

 Most likely your hotel is already engaging in some amount of marketing, or targeted sales strategy.
 That’s great!
 Unfortunately, though, many strategies aren’t developed around a thoroughly thought-out guest persona, which will render many of said marketing and sales efforts wasted.